cubexa-studio/CaseAPI/README.md

 ## 📝 License

-This project is licensed under the **Cubexa Custom License** (based on the MIT License, with additional restrictions).
+This project is licensed under the **GNU General Public License v3 (GPLv3)**.

-You are allowed to use and modify the software for private purposes, but you may not distribute modified versions or claim the software as your own.
+You are free to use, modify, and distribute this software.
+If you distribute this software, whether modified or unmodified (even the same version), you must also release it under the **GPLv3** License.

 Please refer to the [LICENSE](./LICENSE) file for the full terms.